DELIVERY POSSIBLE within California (extra fee)

 PRIOR TO PICK-UP

-1. Please visit our Feline Nutrition page and order Life's Abundance DRY Grain Free food, and get on Autoship to save 20% to assure you'll have a consistent supply, without interruption.
+1. Please visit our Feline Nutrition page and order Life's Abundance DRY Cat food with rice formula, and get on Autoship to save 20% to assure you'll have a consistent supply, without interruption.
+When kitten reaches 8-12 months, change to the GRAIN FREE formula.
 You may call them at any time to make initial adjustments until the feeding schedule is worked out.

 2. Also, order a jar of NUVET PLUS POWDER, which is the best way to add nutrition and will deeply support your kitties immune system.
 Sign-up for autoship and save 20% (use Code 49675).
 Their vitamin product which increases the kittens health at a very key point; by replacing the nutrients that are cooked out of dry food.
 Be assured that as long as you use this very important, high quality product, your kitten will stay in optimum health.
 It's recommended by vets and top breeders.

 3. PLEASE NEVER FEED cheap grocery store or vet prescribed cat food (both are unsound nutritionally) or your pet will reflect the lack of nutrition; there are some over the counter brands that will address any health issues; and I'll be happy to discuss them with you, if needed.
 One vet bill will buy a lot of good quality food.